 It was a grueling drive.
 I hit a blizzard driving through Missouri in the middle of the night, and couldn’t stop driving for fear that we’d get stranded and/or freeze on the side of the road.
 I made it from D.C. to Denver on just half an hour of sleep, and we took a break before continuing the final hours to Aspen the next morning, where upon arrival I immediately took my son to his new preschool and drove to my new office to start my new job.

 And as soon as I drove into the Roaring Fork Valley, I felt a sense of complete “HOME” that I had never felt in my entire life - not even while living north of Denver.
 I was finally IN the mountains, and I felt a new expansion.
 An even deeper KNOWING.

 Even so, the red carpet did not roll out for me.
 I couldn't seem to find an affordable place to rent, and we were packed to go to the homeless shelter the next day when a place finally opened up for us.

-I was rejected by the high and mighty egos in Aspen, and I was fired from my low-paying job (I had taken a huge paycut when I left Philly because I was so determined to get back to the mountains) because I had the audacity to believe - and act like - we’re all equals.
+I was cast out by some high and mighty egos, and I was fired from my low-paying job (I had taken a huge paycut when I left Philly because I was so determined to get back to the mountains) because I had the audacity to believe - and act like - we’re all equals.
 I stood up for myself and my own value instead of bowing to their ludicrous ego-based demands.